Charlie Blackmon Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.10 team ERA that ranks 13th across all league pitching staffs.
+- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- Dodgers pitchers combine to allow 190 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Dodgers pitchers combine to give up 191 total home runs at a rate of 1.2 per game (to rank 17th in the league).

+- Sheehan (3-1) takes the mound for the Dodgers in his 11th start of the season.
+He's put together a 5.13 ERA in 54 1/3 innings pitched, with 54 strikeouts.

-- In his most recent appearance on Thursday against the Detroit Tigers, the righty went six innings, giving up two earned runs while surrendering three hits.
+- In his last appearance on Friday against the San Francisco Giants, the right-hander tossed 4 2/3 innings, giving up one earned run without surrendering a hit.

-- The 24-year-old has a 3.97 ERA and 8.4 strikeouts per nine innings across 20 games this season, while allowing a batting average of .228 to his opponents.
+- In 12 games this season, the 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .209 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.